darkn3rd/script-tut/vbscript/README.md

 ## Overview

-This area covers VBScript, a language supported by the *Active Scripting* platform embedded into *WSH (Windows Script Host)*.
+This area covers VBScript, a language supported by the *Active Scripting* platform embedded into *WSH (Windows Script Host)* (http://en.wikipedia.org/wiki/Windows_Script_Host).
 This environment provides access to a plethora of object libraries on Windows through a mechanism called *OLE Automation*.

 The WSH environment added desperated needed scripting tools for the Windows environment, both Windows 4 (Windows '95) and Windows NT, where before there was only *BATCH* and *Command Shell* (http://en.wikipedia.org/wiki/Batch_file), or inconsistent (non-ubiquitious) usage of third party scripting tools.

 ## Active Scripting Environment

-Microsoft released modular scripting platform referred to as *Active Scripting* in 1996, which can host a variety of scripting langauges, such as VBScript and JScript from Microsoft, and PerlScript from ActiveState.
+Microsoft released modular scripting platform referred to as *Active Scripting* (http://en.wikipedia.org/wiki/Active_Scripting) in 1996, which can host a variety of scripting langauges, such as VBScript and JScript from Microsoft, and PerlScript from ActiveState.
 This *Active Scripting* platform could then be embedded into other applications, such as IE (Internet Explorer), IIS (Internet Information Services) ASP (Active Server Pages), and WSH (Windows Script Host).
 IE with the bundled *Active Scripting* platform was then embedded in a variety of software that desired to render web pages, such as WMP (Windows Media Player), Outlook, Outlook Express, Messenger, MSN Messenger, Windows Help, Windows Explorer, etc.

 As many might realize that those programs mentioned above have been known for spreading viruses and malicious software.
 The inate ability of *OLE Automation*, or the ability to access numerous object libraries on Windows, from a script is both a rich feature for applicaitons, but also problem.